mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

 #### 2.1.2 Creating a Deployment Package for a Licensed App

 There are two methods for creating a deployment package on Mendix Cloud.
-You can create a deployment package directly via Studio Pro, or you can create a package via the Team Server through the Developer Portal.
+You can create it directly via Studio Pro, or through the Developer Portal, using a model committed to the Team Server.

 ##### 2.1.2.1 Creating a Deployment Package via Studio Pro